Zacaria/havesomecode/README.md

 # i18node
-i18n and node try with my curricullum
+i18n and node try with my curriculum